 Tipping is considered a sign of thanks for good service, but tips are never required unless mentioned ahead of time and worked into an invoice.
 Many wedding professionals are not depending on your tip; so if you don’t want to tip the florist, wedding planner, photographer, or cake baker you don’t have to.
-If you are getting married at a location where there is valet service or coat check you should either arrange to have the tips taken care of and place a sign; so your guests know not to tip or allow you guests the option of tipping if they feel like it.
+If you are getting married at a location where there is valet service or coat check you should either arrange to have the tips taken care of and place a sign; so your guests know not to tip or allow your guests the option of tipping if they feel like it.

 Discuss Extra Efforts

 Sometimes your wedding dream team works extra hard to make your wedding day come to life; so there are times when you will want to reward extra effort with a cash tip.
 A great example of extra effort is the makeup and beauty team.
 If you have a medium to the large bridal party you might want to reward the extra work of these professionals; since it is not easy to work on multiple people.
-It is never a bad thing to reward extra efforts; so you should plan on having extra cash tips on hand that are not already designated.
+It is never a bad thing to reward extra efforts; so you should plan on having extra cash tips on hand that is not already designated.
 So if you notice some amazing work you have a tip ready.